nwhitehead/tinysoundfont-pybind/doc/source/guide.rst

 Guide
 ================================================

 This is a short guide to using `tinysoundfont`.
+If you want details on specific API functions look in the :doc:`reference`.

 What is it?
 -----------